Content

 Hormonal changes throughout your menstrual cycle can cause mood shifts.
 Just before your period, you may experience premenstrual syndrome (PMS) — and mood swings are a huge part of this.

-A 2022 survey found that PMS symptoms include:
+One survey reported that PMS symptoms include:

 Mood swings